egorpol/audiospylt/README.md

 ## Dependencies

-The following libraries are required to run AudioSpyplt:
+The following libraries are required to run AudioSpylt:

 - requests
 - numpy